ak-uow/dissertation-write-up/chapters/06-discussion.md

 <section>

-# Interpreatation and Conclusion
+# Interpretation and Conclusion

-## Report of findings

-This deliverable is essentially the main body of vocational research and the report following analysis of the results obtained.
-Essentially this will be part of the main content of the thesis document as well as supporting evidence in an appendix section.
-This appendix is likely to include an example of the questionnaire and a copy of the anonymised data from respondents' answers.

-## Interpreting the Results

-## Particpant Concerns
+## Participant Concerns

 As is to be be expected with this form interaction with technology, not all of the feedback was positive.
-This section aims to ecord the most highlight the prevalent sentiments that were wary of or absolutly in opposition to the entire idea of this form of interaction.
+This section aims to record the most highlight the prevalent sentiments that were wary of or absolutely in opposition to the entire idea of this form of interaction.
-What follows are some excerpts from the qualitative feedback that exemplify some of the most popular or intersting concerns.
+What follows are some excerpts from the qualitative feedback that exemplify some of the most popular or interesting concerns.

 > as there were several steps to go through, although i enjoyed the interactive element, when you are in a rush and on the go you might not have time to play the game